meltyourface/blank/posts/Gate-of-the-Silver-Star/Gate-of-the-Silver-Star-Ancient-Wisdom-and-Enlightenment/index.md

 Verse 4: "Guarded by the Serpent's Coil, the Tree of Knowledge bestows its fruit, an essence transforming mundane thoughts to resplendent wisdom—elixir of the illuminated."

-Interpretation: In this verse, the "Serpent's Coil" is a metaphor for the cyclical nature of wisdom and the creative force represented by the Silver Star.
+**Interpretation**: In this verse, the "Serpent's Coil" is a metaphor for the cyclical nature of wisdom and the creative force represented by the Silver Star.
 The Tree of Knowledge symbolizes the universal wisdom that practitioners of the esoteric arts tap into and use to transform their mundane thoughts into transcendent wisdom like an elixir.

 Footnote 4.1: The serpent and the tree are well-known symbols in mythologies, such as the biblical story of Adam and Eve, in which the serpent tempts Eve to eat the fruit from the tree, purportedly imbuing humanity with knowledge.